How to create a Load Balancer

 You may need certain IAM permissions to carry out some actions described on this page.
 This means:

 - You have an account and are logged into the Scaleway console

-Click Load Balancers in the Network section of the Scaleway Console side menu.
-If you have not already created Load Balancer, the product creation page is displayed:
+Click Load Balancers in the Network section of the Scaleway console side menu.
+If you have not already created a Load Balancer, the product creation page is displayed.

-Click Create a Load Balancer.
+Click Create Load Balancer or the «Plus Icon» button.
 The creation wizard displays.

-Enter the Load Balancer name and description.
-Optionally, you can assign tags to help organize your Load Balancers.
+Enter a name for your Load Balancer.
+Optionally, you can also add a description and assign tags to help organize your Load Balancers.